Roofing

 Preventative Measures and Maintenance

 To reduce the risk of future ice and snow buildup, ensure your attic is well-insulated and ventilated.
 This prevents heat from escaping through your roof, which can cause snow to melt and freeze.
-Regularly inspecting your roof can help identify and address minor issues before they become major problems, saving you time and money in the long run.
+Regularly inspecting your roof can help identify and address minor issues before they become major problems, saving you time and money in the long run, which is why professional roof inspections are so valuable.

 When to Call a Professional